soverenio/docs/docs/source/dashboards/dashboards.rst

 * What data collections are the most risky / sensitive?
 * How exactly is the PII data exposed?
 * Which systems access the PII data?
-* Which PII data are revealed in the calls?
+* Which PII data is revealed in the calls?

 To access the dashboards, `log in to your Soveren account <hhttps://app.soveren.io/pii-types>`_.